cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 - **Radical simplicity**: The entire system is about 10 Markdown files.
 Anyone can understand it in 5 minutes.
 - **Total transparency**: Every piece of state is a plain text file.
 Git diff shows exactly what changed and when.
 - **Structured evolution**: Self-improvement has dedicated directories, a formal workflow, and an auditable changelog.
-- **IDE-native**: Context-aware about your code, files, and terminal, not just chat messages.
+- **IDE-native**: Context-aware about your code, files, and terminal in addition to chat transcripts.
 - **Zero attack surface**: No external skill registry, no network listeners, no Docker containers.

 ### Where OpenClaw Wins